 4) Federal agencies should notify states of pending grant and contract programs.
 The states can then notify local governments and help develop better proposals to meet national needs.

 5) Federal agencies and state governments should work together to develop a common understanding of program requirements and the data required to meet those needs.
 NSGIC participates in NOAA’s Digital Coast program and believes it is a successful example of such a coordinated approach.

 7) When appropriate, states should be contracted to develop national data programs.
-States did this for NTIA’s recent Broadband mapping effort and produced better data that is useful to more people.
-This will provide the federal government with on-the-ground expert advice and lead to better data for all.
+States did this for the National Telecommunications and Information Administration (NTIA) to create the National Broadband Map which produced better data that are used by many sectors.
+This will provide the Federal government with on-the-ground expert advice and lead to better data for all.